We provide financial support and help to people with disability, illness or injury. This support can help you study or find and keep a job.

 National Relay Service is a free telephone service if you’re deaf, hearing or speech impaired.
 It can help you make a call through a third person.

-Disabled Australian Apprentice Wage Support makes payments to employers who employ apprentices with disability.
+Disabled Australian Apprentice Wage Support pays employers who employ apprentices with disability.

 - are about to start a job